-Tax Implications
+Tax and Accounting Implications

 We considered the taxation and accounting consequences of our executive officer compensation programs as part of our internal evaluation of such programs and awards made under them.
-However, those consequences were not a deciding factor in our decisions in establishing or administering our executive officer compensation programs for fiscal year 2020.
+However, consistent with prior years, those consequences were not a deciding factor in our decisions in establishing or administering our executive officer compensation programs for fiscal year 2021.
 We retain the discretion to structure compensation in ways that may result in less than full deductibility, that may not maximize tax savings and that may not minimize the accounting cost to the Company.
-Pursuant to the Tax Cuts and Jobs Act, the exemption from deduction limit under Section 162(m) of the Code for performance-based compensation has been repealed, effective for tax years beginning after December 31, 2017, such that compensation paid to covered executive officers in excess of \$1 million will not be deductible unless it qualifies for transition relief applicable to certain arrangements in place as of November 2, 2017.
-Compensation paid in or awarded for 2020 and 2021 described above will not be eligible for such transition relief.